top of page

 00:00 / 00:54

-In 2005, Donna received an exciting call from her friend Steve.
+In 2005, Donna received an exciting call from Steve.
 He shared that he was starting an after-school music program in Salt Lake City for the Paul Green School of Rock Music.
 Steve had attended the Zappanale festival in Germany, where he was blown away by talented kids performing with former members of The Mothers of Invention.
 Curious about their origins, he learned about Paul’s school in Philadelphia and was inspired to bring that same magic to Salt Lake City.

 Steve had obtained permission to open a school and asked Donna if she would be interested in directing shows and providing music instruction.
 Donna eagerly seized the opportunity and became an integral part of this incredible program for 13 years.
 Teaching kids how to rock on stage and in life became one of the most fulfilling experiences of her life.